 The roaming SIM will only change networks when the mobile signal drops below a certain threshold.
 As a result, your IoT device will always connect to the strongest signal available.

-The benefit of using non-steered SIM is they are more flexible and effective.
-And they are very beneficial of implementing Global IoT/M2M applications.
+The benefit of using a non-steered SIM is that they are more flexible and effective.
+And they are very beneficial for implementing global IoT/M2M applications.

 What is a Steered Multi-Network Roaming SIM Card?

-A steered SIM card uses one primary network that then steers to another if the network drops.
+A steered SIM card uses one primary network and then steers to another if the network drops.
 This one primary network has preference over all other networks that may be available.

 At first, you may think there is not much difference between steered and non-steered SIMs.
 But, a closer examination of steered SIMs will establish if this is the right solution for you.

 Steered SIMs used roaming functionality to connect to multiple networks.
-But the major difference is if the primary network of the steered SIM drops, the SIM can't change to a different one.
-As a result, this causes major problems for IoT devices that need resilience built in.
+But the major difference is that if the primary network of the steered SIM drops, the SIM can't change to a different one.
+As a result, this causes significant problems for IoT devices that need resilience built-in.

 Another difference is that a steered sim doesn't prioritize the strongest connection available.
 For some IoT applications, this causes an issue as they need a stable connection to enable live monitoring.